A 48-card Pinochle pack is used.

 Melds are scored when they are made.
 Scores for cards taken in tricks are added after the play is complete and the cards are counted.
 In this count, 7 points or more count as 10.
 Example: 87 points count as 90.
 If one player scores 126 and the other 124, or if each scores 125, they count only 120 each; the other 10 points are lost.

 Game.
 Every deal may constitute a game.
 The player who scores the most points wins.

 Declaring Out.
 At any time during the play, a player may "declare out."
-At that point, play stops and his tricks are counted.
-If, in fact, the player has 1000 points or more, he wins the game - even if the opponent has more.
-If the claimant has fewer than 1,000 points, he loses the game.
+At that point, play stops and their tricks are counted.
+If, in fact, the player has 1000 points or more, they wins the game - even if the opponent has more.
+If the claimant has fewer than 1,000 points, they lose the game.
 If the game has been increased to 1,250 points, 1,500 points, or a higher score, a player may declare out at that figure.